In this paper, I develop a methodological challenge for ethical

 typical nonnaturalist reluctance to acknowledge the external perspective

-considerations are correct, nonnaturalists do not have much choice; they
+correct, nonnaturalists do not have much choice; they must overcome this

 Conclusion